fbpx

 Chlamydia may also increase their risk of ectopic pregnancy, which refers to the pregnancy that occurs outside the uterus such as in the fallopian tubes.
 Ectopic pregnancy can have life-threatening consequences.

-Chlamydia long term effects in males include severe pain and swelling in the testicles, along with pain while urinating and during sex.
+For men, long-term effects of chlamydia can include severe pain and swelling in the testicles, along with pain while urinating and during sex.
 In rare cases, it can cause infertility.

 Poorly managed or untreated chlamydia is also known to cause reactive arthritis in men as well as women.
 Reactive arthritis is characterised by inflammation in the joints, urethra, and eyes.

-Additionally, chlamydia can increase your risk of getting other sexually transmitted infections such as HIV.
-Inflammation and sores on the genitals caused due to chlamydia make it easier for the viruses responsible for HIV/AIDS to gain entry into your body.
+Chlamydia can also increase your risk of getting other sexually transmitted infections such as HIV.
+Genital inflammation and sores caused due to chlamydia make it easier for the viruses responsible for HIV/AIDS to gain entry into your body.

 Chlamydia FAQs